About the Master Gardener Program

 |Be a Master Gardener - Start Here:|

 Lancaster County regional Master Gardener program, encompassing gardeners most often from Cass, Lancaster, Otoe, Seward and York.
-The deadline for the 2020 Lancaster County Master Gardener Program has passed.
-The applications for 2021 training class will be posted on this site - TBA.
+The deadline for the 2021 Lancaster County Master Gardener Program is January 15, 2021.

 What if I don't live in Cass, Lancaster, Otoe, Seward or York county?
 Many Extension offices across Nebraska have similar programs.
 Outside Nebraska, contact your local Extension Office to find a program near you.